MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 - The footprint for the battery can fit a CR2032, CR2025, or CR2016 with solder tabs.
 The only difference is the mAh capacity (larger number = longer life).
 If you get Panasonic tabbed batteries, you may have to trim the battery tabs to make them fit on the footprint.
   - For untabbed coin cells, you can find battery retainer adapters online, <a href="https://retrogamerepairshop.com/products/hdr-game-boy-game-battery-retainer?variant=40511013290156">like this one.</a>
 - For battery management, use either U4 *or* U5 and supporting components. **Do not** use U4 and U5 simultaneously on one board.
 They will interfere with each other.
-- Kb is kilo**bits** and Mb is mega**bits**.
-Sometimes you will find game ROM and RAM sizes defined in terms of KB or kilo**bytes** and MB or mega**bytes**.
-You can convert Kb and Mb to KB and MB by dividing Kb or Mb by 8.
-For example, 256 Kb = 32 KB.
+- Generally, ROM sizes are conveyed in terms of kilo**bytes** (KB) and mega**bytes** (KB, MB).
+RAM size is usually conveyed in terms of kilo**bits** or mega**bits** (Kbit, Mbit).
+You can convert Kbit and Mbit to KB and MB by dividing Kbit or Mbit by 8.
+For example, 256 Kbit = 32 KB.
 - You only need to provide ROM and RAM chips that have at least *or greater* the size of the game you are trying to make.
-That means you can use a 256Kb SRAM chip for a game that only requires 64Kb!
+That means you can use a 256 Kbit SRAM chip for a game that only requires 64 Kbit of RAM!

 ## Revision History

+### v1.4
+- Change C3 to Z1

 ### v1.3
 - Extended cart edge down by 0.25 mm for better fitment